ryanvo-ie/ryan-vo-industrial-engineering-portfolio/lean-six-sigma-case-study.md

 - Loading and unloading potatoes from the frying pot
 - Organizing tools and workspace during preparation

-A future MOST analysis could establish standard times for each manual operation, identify unnecessary motions, and further reduce overall process time through improved work methods.
+A future MOST analysis could establish standard times for each manual operation, identify unnecessary motions, and further optimize line balance to minimize operator idle time through improved work methods.

 ## Process Maps